 Reason #1: It’s a better customer experience

 In many cases, a username is all you’ll need from your customer – especially if they’re logging in from a trusted device.
-If so, and they’ve enrolled in multi-factor authentication (MFA), they might be able to skip the password screen altogether, opting for a one-time SMS code or Face ID.
+If so, and they’ve enrolled in passkeys or multi-factor authentication (MFA), they can skip the password step altogether, opting for Face ID or a one time SMS code.

 Reason #2: It’s more secure